 When we begin to see the unlimited possibilities for solutions to every problem then we actually begin to experience that feeling of spaciousness that is infinity itself.
 Connect with the Universe and the Universal Principles of boundless energy, intuition, and thinking.
 Every day, allow yourself to “feel” the potential of what the day may hold for you.
 The reason our days begin to seem monotonous and routine is because we do not allow ourselves to explore this glorious boundlessness.
 Uncertainty can seem fearful and safer – but when you know that you are operating within a model of constant renewal and abundance, that fear can turn into wonder and excitement about what is next!

 If you allow yourself to consider the Universe’s ever expanding potential, and your own individual potential in a completely new paradigm, which is that you are infinite, your thoughts are infinite, and your potential is infinite – your life begins to shift from limited and fairly predictable to new and freshly stimulating.
 This level of deep contemplation is best done by getting very still and embracing the enormity of spaciousness all around you, all the time.
 Go outside and do this work for an extra boost of inspiration.
 Don’t miss out on the opportunity to see your infinite place in the Universe and the potential in your own life as growing, expanding, and always infinite.
 Just hang on to a star for awhile and enjoy the ride.

-- Leave your comment • Finding Home • Metaphysical • Motivational • New Age • Personal Growth • Practical and Useful • Soulfully Inspiring • Spiritual
+- 1 comment • Finding Home • Metaphysical • Motivational • New Age • Personal Growth • Practical and Useful • Soulfully Inspiring • Spiritual

 - Tagged as: infinite being • infinite potential • Personal Empowerment • personal growth • self help spiritual • unlimited